nais/azurerator/docs/lifecycle.md

 ### 1.8 Group Assignment

-`Spec.Claims.Groups[]` is a list of Object IDs that reference Azure AD groups to be assigned to the _Service Principal_ belonging to the `AzureAdApplication`.
+`spec.claims.groups[]` is a list of Object IDs that reference Azure AD groups to be assigned to the _Service Principal_ belonging to the `AzureAdApplication`.

 All groups assigned are emitted through the `groups` claim for tokens issued to the Application.
 This can for example be